 - 1. Look over the entire board with optical magnification and look for any dry joints, solder bridges or whiskers, components which were not soldered properly, etc. - 2.
 Turn the contrast trimmer potentiometer on the display board (rear left) fully ANTI-clockwise initially; at the default adjustment there will be no text visible on the display! - 3.
-Note that the QMX+ is normally supplied without firmware and you must install firmware first, before anything will happen (see subsequent section after finishing this "final checks" section). - 4.
-The plug-in buck converter boards are critical, because they supply power to the 3.3V and 5V rails.
-If there are any faults here, it could destroy your QMX+ instantly. - 5.
-Check the soldering of the 2x4-pin and 2x3-pin right-angled headers which connect to the plug-in buck converter boards.
-Look for dry joints and any solder bridges or other faults.
-Check the "edge connected" female pin header sockets on the plug-in boards themselves are all the pins properly soldered, and no accidental solder bridges between pins? - 6.
-Make sure the two buck-converter boards are properly plugged in, and each one is secured with its retaining screw (10mm M3 plastic screw and two M3 plastic nuts).
-The QMX+ cannot function without the two buck-converter boards. - 7.
-Make sure that the front panel connectors are properly soldered in and there are no shorts, and that the front panel board is installed correctly, all three 2-row pin header connectors correctly orientated and installed. - 8.
-Be aware that the top rotary encoder shaft button (volume knob) must later be pressed (long press) to switch on the unit (see next section). - 9.
+Note that QMX+ is supplied with firmware, however it may not be the latest version so you are recommended to check for an install the latest firmware, to get the most out of your transceiver. - 4.
+Make sure that the front panel connectors are properly soldered in and there are no shorts, and that the front panel board is installed correctly, all three 2-row pin header connectors correctly orientated and installed. - 5.
+Be aware that the top rotary encoder shaft button (volume knob) must later be pressed (long press) to switch on the unit (see next section). - 6.
 When you apply power to your QMX+ for the first time, it is a very good idea to use a lower supply voltage than you intend to run at, perhaps 7V for example; and use a current-limited supply if possible, perhaps limited to say 250mA.
-If there are any problems, this will minimize the probability of damage. - 10.
+If there are any problems, this will minimize the probability of damage. - 7.
 When you do finally dare to apply the power, you should see ZERO current consumption, and nothing happen; then press the top rotary encoder button; with a USB cable plugged in, QMX+ should appear the first time as a USB Flash drive (memory stick) so that you can install the firmware.